wrightmat/dnd-eberron/_ref/Magic.md

 ##### Entropomancy
 **Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

+You replace your class’ spell list with spells from the Entropomancy spell list.

-You exist in multiple potential states at once and can tap into them.
+In addition, you exist in multiple potential states at once and can tap into them.
 At the start of your turn, roll a d6 and set it aside as your Flux Die.
 You can use this die in one of two ways before the start of your next turn:
 - Replace a d20 roll you make (attack, ability check, or save) with the Flux Die roll +10.
 - Replace an enemy's d20 roll (attack against you or saving throw against your spell) with the Flux Die roll.
 Once used, roll a new Flux Die at the start of your next turn.